amoyer-blip/FlusherFinder/README.md

 Addey branch: Note classes create the final tier.
 Note relates to the rating tier.
 Staging branch: An extra layer of protection against bugs.
 Developers test merges here first.
 Develop branch: For testing all three branches together, before pushing to the master.
-Master branch: Contains only code that is rigorously testing and peer reviewed by the team.
+Master branch: Contains only code that is rigorously tested and peer reviewed by the team.

 INSTALLATION
 Download this project into Visual Studio 2019.